Frequently Asked Questions

 Will my puppy be microchipped?

 Yes, all our corgis come with a lifetime registered microchip that will be setup before going home with you.

 Can I buy a puppy for someone else?

-We normally don't allow straw purchases, but if you feel that we should make an exception then please contact us directly.
+We normally don't allow straw purchases, but if you feel that we should make an exception then please contact us directly before applying.

 Our price is below, but first, I’d like to explain what factors into the cost of your future corgi.